IsmaelTrentin/djsb-commands/README.md

 }
 ```

-Now that the command is correctly described, it's functionality can be overriden.
+Now that the command is correctly described, it's functionality can be overridden.

 ```typescript
 constructor() {